Pricing and calibration in the 4-factor path-dependent volatility model: Learning the VIX with neural networks

 \section{Learning the VIX with neural networks}

-Our goal in this article is to build a computer procedure to jointly calibrate the 4FPDV model to SPX smiles, VIX futures, and VIX smiles.
-To this end, we first need to be able to fastly compute the VIX in the model at any date in the future.
 In view of calibrating the model to VIX futures and VIX smiles, we will not only learn VIX$_T$ as a function of the Markovian factors $(R_{1,0,T},R_{1,1,T},R_{2,0,T},R_{2,1,T})$, but also as a function of the model parameters.